 The accrediting body for Colleges of Veterinary Medicine in the United States is the Council on Education (COE) of the American Veterinary Medical Association (AVMA).
-The most recent site visit by the COE at the University of Illinois was in the spring of 2013, after which the College again was afforded “full accreditation”, with “minor deficiencies in Standard 11” [outcomes assessment] added in 2017.
+The most recent site visit by the COE at the University of Illinois was in the spring of 2013, after which the College again was afforded “full accreditation”.
 The COE requires that all accredited Colleges of Veterinary Medicine publish their average pass rate for the North American Veterinary Licensing Examination (NAVLE).
 The AVMA standard for NAVLE pass rates is 80% (the percentage of each senior class taking the examination in November-December and March-April of the final year of veterinary school).
 The Illinois average pass rate for the last 10 years is listed below:

 Requirements for Graduation

 The Illinois Board of Higher Education and the University of Illinois Board of Trustees has approved the requirements for graduation.
 In order to graduate each veterinary student must complete 156 total semester hours, of which 8 are elective and the remainder are core requirements.

 - In order to avoid academic penalty, students must withdraw from class(es) before the official University drop date.
 View the Academic Calendar